eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 Make sure the silicon rubber feet are attached to the copper standoffs when you...!

-## Further steps and optimizations
+## Further Steps and Optimizations

 On a PC or laptop, Plotly makes use of hardware acceleration (via webGL) for rendering the charts.
 Therefore you can work with large datasets, redraw often, and still be able to show responsive graphs.
 Unfortunately, this feature is unavailable on mobile browsers (e.g. tablets, smartphones).
 This means the plotting rate is directly impacted and limited to only a few updates per second